 Straight out of the camera, night sky images often appear somewhat low-contrast and relatively unimpressive compared to many of the photos you’ve likely seen online.
 The reason for that is that a significant part of nightscape photography takes place in post-processing to bring out all of the rich detail contained in the RAW file.
 My tools of choice are Lightroom and Photoshop, but any similar applications will work.
 A post-processing workflow is beyond the scope of this article, but experimentation and practice are the keys to success.

 Simply capturing a star-filled landscape can be exciting, but as you gain experience shooting in the dark and dealing with the unique challenges that come with this type of photography, don’t forget to compose your images with the same care that you would any photo.
 The same rules you normally follow, whether adhering to the rule of thirds or finding leading lines, also apply to nightscape images.
 Ironically, perhaps, one of the most impactful parts of a night sky image is often the earthly foreground—whether you choose to shoot at a location with an impressive landscape, include a person in the frame, or use some other creative element to make your photos more interesting.

 As your skills and comfort level progress, you can also begin to experiment with advanced techniques, such as using tracking mounts for longer exposures, compositing multiple images, or shooting at longer focal lengths to capture more detail in sections of the Milky Way.

-David Murr is the digital outreach coordinator at DGIF and an amateur photographer, focusing on night sky and landscape images.
+David Murr is the digital outreach coordinator at DWR and an amateur photographer, focusing on night sky and landscape images.
 You can find him on Instagram at @davidmurr.